 6. Toys Help In Improving Language Skills

 Your baby could have just started speaking a few words—toys can help develop their language skills by exposing them to new words through exciting ways like games and stories.
-A toy tablet could help your baby learn new sounds, words, phrases, letters—basically, a lot of information could
+A toy tablet could help your baby learn new sounds, words, phrases, letters—basically, a lot of information could be learned from a single source!

 Through imitation, your toddler can pick up new things quickly.
 However, make sure the toys your baby plays with are safe—neither too small that they could be swallowed nor sharp to hurt them while playing.